Substack vs Medium: Is Either Worth Your Time?

 It expanded on the idea behind Twitter and took it one step further by creating a platform for users to flesh out and share their ideas through blog articles.

 Since the Medium articles are user-created, you'll find amateurs, professional writers, and everyone in between can (and do!) publish content.

 There's also a huge range of topics covered.
 With its recommendation system, readers can stumble upon great unknown publishers who pump out quality articles.

 There are also different ways to share your ideas on the platform.

 Individual writers can post blogs directly to their profiles or communities can be created around a certain topic or theme known as a Medium publication.
-These are shared spaces with many contributors similar to open Facebook groups.
+These are very specific niche shared spaces with many contributors similar to open Facebook groups.

 Advantages of Using Medium

 - You can very quickly get set up on Medium.
 You can create a profile or your own Medium publication and start publishing content using their free and easy-to-use setup.